 Spend a full day photographing the natural beauty of Jiuzhaigou National Park, a UNESCO World Heritage Site

 and UN Biosphere Reserve.
 China's most renowned national park, Jiuzhaigou offers scenic boardwalk hikes through a high valley deep in the Minshan Mountains, against a backdrop of steep peaks, ravines, forest, meadows, marshes, wildflowers, and numerous lakes and waterfalls that provide endless photo opportunities.
 Supreme among these scenes is a series of terraced limestone pools filled with aquamarine water, which flows over ledges in crystalline cascades.
 The park's karst geology has created one of the best places on Earth to photograph waterfalls, and we’ll practice long exposure techniques to capture the motion of the water.

 Our activities include forest walks among the lakes and streams, with an excursion to Long Lake at the head of the valley, surrounded by high mountains.
 Local legend holds that a Loch Ness-type monster inhabits its tranquil waters.
 Amid the exquisite scenery, more than 220 bird species live within the park, and lavish flora includes orchids and blooming rhododendrons in spring, while fall showcases a tapestry of burnished foliage.
 Nine Tibetan villages are located within the park bounds, marked by fluttering prayer flags, and we’ll have a special lunch prepared by a local Tibetan family in their home.
-A lively Tibetan music and dance show is an option this evening.

-Day 10: Tibetan Plateau / Chengdu
+Day 10: Tibetan Plateau / Dujiangyan

 Day 11: Dujiangyan Panda Base—Volunteer Opportunity / Chengdu